Direct-to-consumer advertising: Criticism

+Parodies

+U.S. DTC regulations have led to drug commercials having formulaic elements that have often been parodied in popular culture, such as the juxtaposition of often-lighthearted footage with the mandated reading of side effects.
+The long-running variety show Saturday Night Live has featured sketches with parody commercials for drugs, many of which featuring exaggerated side effects (such as "Annuelle"—a parody of Seasonale that lets women have their period only once per-year, at the cost of having extreme PMS symptoms when it does occur, and "Ozempic for Ramadan", whose side effects include "going straight to hell") or inane purposes (such as "Swiftamine", a medication for people who experience onset vertigo after realizing they love Taylor Swift).
+The Adult Swim short Unedited Footage of a Bear similarly portrays a stereotypical commercial for the fictitious medication Claridryl, but slowly segues into a psychological horror short film involving the woman portrayed in the ad.

+By region

 Brazil

 In 2008 a new resolution from ANVISA (Control Agency for Sanitary Vigilance), Resolution 96 from December 17 was released, with focus on medication advertisements.
 It allows direct-to-consumer advertising of non-prescription medication, with restrictions on the type of drug and words and images that can be used, among other things.
 Advertisements for prescription medications can only appear in scientific, medical, or health professional journals.

 Canada

 The Food and Drugs Act prohibits most direct-to-consumer advertising of prescription medications: all direct-to-consumer advertising of drugs was forbidden until 1978, when Health Canada began to allow ads containing names, quantities, and prices only, so that pharmacies could display their prices for comparison purposes.
 In 2000, Health Canada adopted an interpretation of this law allowing for the aforementioned "reminder" and "help-seeking" advertisements, although U.S.-style "full product ads" that mention the purpose of a prescription remain prohibited.
 Later that year, Health Canada ruled that a pairing of similarly-themed reminder and help-seeking commercials ran afoul of the regulations, as their combination constituted a full product ad.

-There are no regulations requiring direct-to-consumer advertising to be removed or substituted from U.S. television channels and publications distributed in Canada.
+There are no regulations requiring direct-to-consumer advertising to be removed or substituted from U.S. television channels and publications when they are being distributed in Canada.

 In 2014, York University professor and physician Dr. Joel Lexchin, and University of British Columbia associate professor Barbara Mintzes, published a study that highlighted 10 DTC cases between 2000 and 2011 with "unsatisfactory" responses from Health Canada.
 They found that Health Canada's application of these regulations "[lacked] accountability and transparency"—with no public record of complaints and enforcement besides media coverage of certain prominent cases, and no evidence that Health Canada has ever issued fines for violations.
 In conclusion, they stated that "since DTCA became prominent in the U.S. in the mid-1990s, successive governments of different political stripes in Canada have shown a remarkably consistent commitment to non-enforcement".